 - (iii) dividing work areas up further into separate teams; - (iv) providing separate break areas for the separate teams; - (v) requiring teams to use separate entrances and exits from other teams; - (vi) where high-risk hospital Work Premises workers are from the same household, ensuring they work in the same shift and work area. - (32) Subject to subclause (33), an employer in relation to a high-risk hospital Work Premises must not require or permit a high-risk hospital Work Premises worker to perform work at more than one Work Premises of the employer. - (33) Subclause (32) does not apply where it is not practicable to limit a high-risk hospital Work Premises worker to only one Work Premises. - (34) Where subclause (33) applies, the employer must be able to demonstrate the systems of work which it has put in place to minimise the number of high-risk hospital Work Premises workers working across multiple Work Premises.

-Example: rosters. - (35) If a high-risk hospital Work Premises worker working in a high-risk hospital Work Premises is working at more than one Work Premises for two or more different employers: - (a) the high-risk hospital Work Premises worker must provide a written declaration to each employer to advise them that the high-risk hospital Work Premises worker is working at more than one Work Premises and must provide details of the other Work Premises to each employer; and - (b) each employer must maintain a record of all high-risk hospital Work Premises workers who have disclosed to the employer under subclause (35)(a) that they are working across more than one Work Premises. - (36) In relation to a Work Premises that is a hospital, an employer must require workers to declare in writing at the start of each shift: - (a) whether the worker has completed a shift or shifts at another hospital in a highrisk hospital Work Premises in the 14 days prior to making the declaration; and - (b) if the worker declares that they have completed a shift or shifts at another hospital in a high-risk hospital Work Premises in the 14 days prior to making the declaration: - (i) the name of the relevant high-risk hospital Work Premises; and - (ii) the capacity in which they worked at that high-risk hospital Work Premises.
-Example: the employer may request that the worker provide information on the role they worked at the high-risk hospital Work Premises and the length of their shift/(s) in the high-risk hospital Work Premises.
+Example: rosters. - (35) If a high-risk hospital Work Premises worker working in a high-risk hospital Work Premises is working at more than one Work Premises for two or more different employers: - (a) the high-risk hospital Work Premises worker must provide a written declaration to each employer to advise them that the high-risk hospital Work Premises worker is working at more than one Work Premises and must provide details of the other Work Premises to each employer; and - (b) each employer must maintain a record of all high-risk hospital Work Premises workers who have disclosed to the employer under subclause (35)(a) that they are working across more than one Work Premises. - (36) In relation to a Work Premises that is a hospital, an employer must require workers to declare in writing at the start of each shift: - (a) whether the worker has completed a shift or shifts at another hospital in a highrisk hospital Work Premises in the 14 days prior to making the declaration; and - (b) if the worker declares that they have completed a shift or shifts at another hospital in a high-risk hospital Work Premises in the 14 days prior to making the declaration: - (i) the name of the relevant hospital; and - (ii) whether a shift, or any shifts, declared under subclause (a) were on the roster of a COVID streaming area; and